keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 > **The effective horizon of a research effort is bounded by the shortest-lived critical complement whose state cannot be transferred faithfully.**

 A five-year grant does not create a five-year horizon if the key postdoc leaves in year two, the instrument technician is charged to another project in year three, or the transition partner appears only after the prototype.
 If success requires *n* institutional handoffs and handoff *i* preserves the necessary state with probability *p*<sub>i</sub>, then the illustrative continuation probability is *p*<sub>1</sub> × *p*<sub>2</sub> × … × *p*<sub>n</sub>.
 Five independent handoffs that each work 80 percent of the time leave only a 33 percent end-to-end probability.
 Real handoffs are not independent, and the number is not an empirical estimate.
-The calculation shows why fragmentation is multiplicative rather than merely additive.
+The calculation shows why fragmentation is multiplicative rather than merely additive. <span class="rd-evidence-token" data-evidence="A">A</span>

 ## Four intellectual tools for seeing the institutional problem